OGGM/oggm/docs/input-data.rst

 Currently, there are five available levels of pre-processing:

-- **Level 1**: the lowest level, with directories containing the glacier topography and galcier outlines only.
+- **Level 1**: the lowest level, with directories containing the glacier topography and glacier outlines only.
-- **Level 2**, adding a gridded glacier mask to the topography (i.e. to know where the glacier is located in raster format).
-- **Level 3**, adding the baseline climate timeseries (CRU, see below) to this folder.
+- **Level 2**, adding the baseline climate timeseries (CRU, see below) to this folder.
-- **Level 4**, adding the output of all necessary pre-processing tasks for a dynamical run, including the bed inversion using the default parameters.
+- **Level 3**, adding the output of all necessary pre-processing tasks for a dynamical run, including the bed inversion using the default parameters.
-- **Level 5**, same as level 4 but with all intermediate ouptut files removed.
+- **Level 4**, same as level 3 but with all intermediate ouptut files removed.
-  The strong advantage of level 5 files is that their size is considerably reduced, at the cost that certain operations (like plotting on maps or run the bed inversion again) are not possible.
+  The strong advantage of level 4 files is that their size is considerably reduced, at the cost that certain operations (like plotting on maps or running the bed inversion algorithm again) are not possible.

-In practice, most users are going to use level 5 or level 4 files, with some use cases relying on lower levels.
+In practice, most users are going to use level 3 or level 4 files, with some use cases relying on lower levels.

 Map size